bhoomikhanderia/product-list/README.md

 ---

-For quick setup I have used, Framework.
+For quick setup I have used, Create Reate App Framework.
 Since this application is small, I have used component based approach to keep it simple.